Rule 3745-85-01 | Contingency plans.

 (H) Contingency plans submitted in accordance with paragraphs (A) and (B) of this rule are not public records in accordance with section 149.433 of the Revised Code.

-(I) Beginning with the first license to operate inventory form after the effective date of this rule and on an annual basis thereafter, each public water system shall supply, on a form approved by the director, emergency contact information for the public water system that will ensure a response from a public water system representative within thirty minutes.
-In the event that emergency contact information changes, the owner, operator and operator of record of the facility shall be individually and jointly responsible for notifying Ohio EPA of the changes within three days of the change.
+(I) Each public water system covered under this rule shall annually supply, on a form approved by the director, emergency contact information for the public water system that will ensure a response from a public water system representative within thirty minutes.
+In the event that emergency contact information changes, the owner, operator and professional operator of record of the facility shall be individually and jointly responsible for notifying Ohio EPA of the changes within three days of the change.